 The warden rises and comes over to him.

 "Prisoner House.
 You are being released on conditional parole."

-He jerks his head up, stares at the man.
+He jerks his head up and stares at the man.
 He has another ten months to serve, and the Warden had made it clear when he was given the additional sentence that there would be very little chance of parole being granted again.
-He's paid dearly for his act of defiance to save the life of his fellow prisoner, and he's been expecting to keep paying.
+He's paid dearly for his act of defiance to save the life of his fellow prisoner, and he'd been expecting to keep paying.

 "Do you agree to the conditions of your parole?"
 The warden continues and House wonders if he's missed a step in the conversation.

-"What conditions?" he asks, and the hand on his shoulder tightens, that was the wrong question apparently.
+"What conditions?" he asks, and the hand on his shoulder tightens again; that was the wrong question apparently.
 House knows that any question would be wrong.
 Keeping your mouth shut was the first lesson they taught you here.

 "If you don't agree you will be immediately returned to your cell, this offer won't be made again."